Estem01/ChangeProtocol/README.md

 [![](https://poggit.pmmp.io/shield.state/MultiProtocol)](https://poggit.pmmp.io/p/MultiProtocol)

-# MultiProtocol
+# ChangeProtocol
-A MultiProtocol plugin advanced for Pocketmine
+A ChangeProtocol plugin Simple for Pocketmine

 # what is it for?
 To connect players of all versions 1.19 Only
+Basically it changes the player's protocol to the server version but only 1.19

 # How to use?
 Just install it and put it in the plugins folder